 Further evidence of the ignorance borne by government schools can be observed in various polls and surveys.
 For instance, 42% of Americans think that the slogan “From each according to his ability, to each according to his need” appears in one of America’s founding documents.
 That is, they do not know the difference between the Constitution and the Communist Manifesto.
 Another poll demonstrated that 18% of millennials were not familiar with Soviet mass-murderer Joseph Stalin.
 The same poll showed that 32% did not know who Marx was.
 A frightening 42% were probably under the impression that Mao Zedong was an item you might order from a Chinese restaurant, since they were not familiar with the communist dictator and his oppressive regime.

-In 2003, the National Assessment of Adult Literacy conducted by the US Department of Education found that 14% of adults scored below basic on the exam and qualified as “either illiterate or barely literate.”
+In 2003, the National Assessment of Adult Literacy conducted by the US Department of Education found that 14% of adults scored below basic on the exam and qualified as “below basic,” making them virtually illiterate.
 That’s nearly 30 million people, 45% of which graduated from high school!

 Far from being “the bedrock of our democracy”, the US Department of Education came into existence in 1979, during the Carter years.
 Before that, in 1940, the US had a literacy rate exceeding 97% despite the fact that the population had no more than an 8th grade education.
 Now, nearly 60% of graduating seniors in the US that enter community colleges require remedial education.